nicbou/nicolasbouliane.com/frontend/content/blog/no-script-is-too-simple.md

 save-composer-dependencies.sh
 ```

 Those scripts are all pretty simple.
 They're under 10 lines long and take no arguments.
 Some just call a single command, so why bother creating them?
+Because they are [digital mise en place](/blog/mise-en-place)

 ## One task, one way